Inspectors find bed bugs at several Las Vegas Strip hotels

-LAS VEGAS (KLAS) — The Las Vegas Strip is home to the best resorts attracting guests from all over the world, but over the last several weeks, 8 News Now has found that bed bugs have been located at seven hotels.
+LAS VEGAS, Nev.
+(KLAS) — The Las Vegas Strip is home to the best resorts attracting guests from all over the world, but over the last several weeks, KLAS-TV found that bed bugs have been located at seven hotels.

 As outlined in a Southern Nevada Health District complaint, one of those hotels is Circus Circus.